enridaga/ld4humanities/from-a-data-table.md

  - Download as TSV

-Create a new Google Spreadsheet at follow me :)
+You can create a new Google Spreadsheet and follow what I do or just watch :)

 [LINK](https://docs.google.com/spreadsheets/d/1j_LHZIOhkbD61r7fSxuf4017tgbOoL_Z6tLT0oDQz_0)